This will be a sign for you: You will find a baby wrapped in strips of cloth and lying in a manger.” (Luke 2:12-14)

 ‘I see him, but not now; I behold him, but not close at hand.
 A star will march forth out of Jacob, and a scepter will rise out of Israel.
 He will crush the skulls of Moab, and the heads of all the sons of Sheth.
 (Numbers 24:17 NET)

-Recall, Daniel, starting in 604 B.C., was in charge of the magi and may have communicated the prophecy of a coming king in Judah.
+Recall, that Daniel, starting in 604 B.C., was in charge of the magi and may have communicated the prophecy of a coming king in Judah.
 Probably this is why the magi knew to look for the signs in the stars and came to find the king born during the reign of “Herod the Great” many years later.